Dealing with debt: 5 things you should know

-1) There are sources of free debt advice and services.
+1) There are sources like Money helper for free debt advice and services.

 2) You should have been advised on all the options for dealing with your debt.